University campus in North Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Mobile Development Degree Programs in North Carolina — Detailed School Profiles
+In-depth Mobile Development program profiles in North Carolina

 At the bachelor's level, UNC Chapel Hill's nursing program offers three pathways including an accelerated option and military pathway, with specialized facilities like a simulation lab and mobile health clinic.
 The program provides hands-on learning through clinical experiences and serves diverse student populations.